 A digital mailroom refers to a mailroom that processes incoming mail electronically.
-In a digital mailroom, the goal is to index, route, and archive electronic copies of mail - paper and email.
+In digital mailroom automation, the goal is to use automation to index, route, and archive electronic copies of mail - paper and email.

 Digital mailroom solutions use document scanning and capture technologies to digitize paper mail and convert it into electronic versions.